-Having the best astrophotography apps on your smartphone or tablet can be a fantastic – and inexpensive – shortcut towards nailing a great shot of the night sky.
+Having the best astrophotography apps on your smartphone or tablet can be a fantastic and inexpensive shortcut towards nailing a great shot of the night sky.

-- Find the right locations
+- Finding the right locations

 - Checking the weather conditions, and

-1. Photopills – best all-round night photography app
+Photopills – best all-round night photography app

 Astrophotographer Talman Madsen outlines how he uses Photopills for Milky Way photographer in this piece.
 He says